sdv-dev/SDGym/README.md

 ### Input Format

-The input for all the synthesizers includecd in `SDGym` is a couple of files:
+The input for all the synthesizers included in `SDGym` is a couple of files:

-- A `npz` file containing two tables, `train` and `test`, where each is a `numpy.ndarray`.
+- An `npz` file containing two tables, `train` and `test`, where each is a `numpy.ndarray`.
-All continous columns are stored as is, while categorical and ordinal columns are stored using integers, altought the dtype will be float because numpy does not support mixed types.
+All continuous columns are stored as is, while categorical and ordinal columns are stored using integers, although the dtype will be float because numpy does not support mixed types.

-- A `json` file containing the metadata for the dataset, that is, information about the columns, like the max and minimum values on continous columns or the mapping from integer to string in categorical columns.
+- A `json` file containing the metadata for the dataset, that is, information about the columns, like the max and minimum values on continuous columns or the mapping from integer to string in categorical columns.

 ```
 [
     {
         'name': None or str
         'type': 'Ordinal' or 'Categorical' or 'Continuous'

         # if Ordinal or Categorical
         'size': integer
         'i2s': list of str

         # if Continuous
         'min': float
         'max': float
     },
     ...
 ]

 ```